...

 Vagus nerve stimulation

-Vagus nerve stimulation may also be helpful for people who haven’t responded to intensive depression treatments, such as antidepressant medications, psychological counseling (psychotherapy), and electroconvulsive therapy (ECT).
+Vagus nerve stimulation may also be helpful for people who haven’t responded to intensive depression treatments, such as antidepressant medications, psychological counselling (psychotherapy), and electroconvulsive therapy (ECT).

 The Food and Drug Administration (FDA) has approved Vagus nerve stimulation for people who are 4 years old and older, who have partial epilepsy and have seizures that aren’t well-controlled with medications.